Homeowner Documents for Developers and Project Owners: Financial, Governance, Control, and Liability Provisions

-- What are the critical economic and financial provisions--including the amount of HOA dues, management fees, and clauses accounting for how these change over time--to include in every HOA agreement?
+- What are the critical economic and financial provisions to include in every HOA agreement, including the amount of HOA dues, management fees, and clauses accounting for how these change over time?

 - What are the essential governance provisions of HOAs to avoid disputes and limit liability?